commonsguy/cwac-layouts/README.markdown

 Release Notes
 -------------
+- v0.3.0: migrated to support Gradle and publish an AAR artifact
 - v0.2.2: improved efficiency and resiliency to source/mirror issues
 - v0.2.1: fixed `AspectLockedFrameLayout` to handle zero height/width better
 - v0.2.0: added `AspectLockedFrameLayout` and used for `MirroringFrameLayout`